-a.
-Establish its own rules of procedure, including the method for selection of the chairperson.
+- a.
+Establish its own rules of procedure, including the method for selection of the chairperson. - b.
+Select and recommend the panel of consulting teachers to the Governing Board for approval. - c.
+Select and recommend to the Governing Board for approval, the trainers and/or training providers for Consulting Teachers, Support Providers, and Joint Committee members. - d.
+Provide training for Consulting Teachers and Support Providers prior to participation in the program.

-- Select and recommend the panel of consulting teachers to the Governing Board for approval. - c.
-Select and recommend to the Governing Board for approval, the trainers and/or training providers for Consulting Teachers, Mentor Teachers, and Joint Committee members. - d.
-Provide training for Consulting Teachers and Mentor Teachers prior to participation in the program. - Send written notification of participation in the TSN program to the Referred Participating Teacher, the Consulting Teacher, and the site Principal. - f.
+- e.
+Send written notification of participation in the PAR program to the Referred Participating Teacher, the Consulting Teacher, and the site Principal. - f.
 Develop an appropriate list from the panel of Consulting Teachers for selection by the Participating Teachers.
-The Joint Committee will assign Mentor Teachers for new teachers. - g.
+The Joint Committee will assign Support Providers for new teachers. - g.
 Adopt Rules and Procedures to effect the provisions of this article.
 Develop forms necessary for Rules and Procedures.
 Adopted rules, procedures, and forms shall be consistent with the terms of this Agreement.
 To the extent that rules, procedures, and forms are inconsistent with the Agreement, the terms of the Agreement shall prevail. - h.
 Distribute, at the beginning of each school year, a copy of the adopted Rules and Procedures to all bargaining unit members. - i.
-Establish and implement a procedure for application and selection as a Consulting Teacher and Mentor Teachers. - j.
-Determine the number of Consulting Teachers and Mentor Teachers in any school year, guided by and subject to such factors as the number of Participating Referred and Voluntary TSN Teachers and available funds.
+Establish and implement a procedure for application and selection as a Consulting Teacher and Support Provider. - j.
+Determine the number of Consulting Teachers and Support Providers in any school year, guided by and subject to such factors as the number of Referred and Voluntary Teachers and available funds not to exceed the funded amounts pursuant to AB-1X and BTSA minus the allowance for expenses permitted by law.
 The parties agree that in light of the above factors, the number of Consulting Teachers may vary from year to year.
-Continuation of the TSN program is subject to continued funding. - k.
-Approve annual induction plans, assistance plans, release time, and in-service and training opportunities developed by the Program Coordinator. - I. Review the final report prepared by the Consulting Teacher and make recommendations to the Superintendent/Governing Board regarding participants in the program, including forwarding to the Governing Board the names of individuals who, after sustained assistance, are not able to demonstrate satisfactory improvement.
+Continuation of the PAR program is subject to continued funding under AB-1X. - k.
+Approve annual induction plans, assistance plans, release time, and in-service and training opportunities developed by the Coordinator of Teacher Support, Consulting Teachers and Support Providers for new teachers. - I. Review the final report prepared by the Consulting Teacher and make recommendations to the Superintendent/Governing Board regarding participants in the program, including forwarding to the Governing Board the names of individuals who, after sustained assistance, are not able to demonstrate satisfactory improvement.
 The recommendations of the committee and peer review reports by the Consulting Teachers shall be advisory only for the benefit of the participating teacher and the District. - m.
-Evaluate annually the impact of the TSN program in order to make changes to improve the program, including surveys and/or interviews of program participants. - n.
+Evaluate annually the impact of the PAR program in order to make changes to improve the program, including surveys and/or interviews of program participants. - n.
 All proceedings and materials related to reports, evaluations, and other personnel matters shall be strictly confidential.
 Therefore, Joint Committee members and Consulting Teachers shall disclose such information only as necessary to administer this article or as otherwise required by lawful process. - o.
-Joint Committee bargaining unit members may not simultaneously serve as Consulting Teachers or Mentor Teachers.
+Joint Committee bargaining unit members may not simultaneously serve as Consulting Teachers or Support Providers.

-14.2 REFERRED PARTICIPATING TSN TEACHERS
+14.2 PARTICIPATING TEACHERS